shonebinu/dotfiles/README.md

 I'm using Neovim [NvChad](https://github.com/NvChad/NvChad) config here, although I'm satisfied with this setup, I'm currently trying to do a NeoVim config of my own, and I'm also trying to learn Emacs in the side.

 #### Note: I've made this repo to upload my configs and to easily reproduce my setup in my other systems.
 I'm not a pro, and some of these commands can cause errors in your system.
 So, please handle with care!
 Read the commands before executing them.

+#### Note: Many of the config's and shell scripts are copied from other Git repo's and I modified it to my taste, I'll add the credits soon.